btw-so/btw/README.md

 -   localhost:9000 to login and start writing
 -   If you set your slug and publish any articles, you can visit localhost:9222?domain=<slug>

+## Coming next

+-   Simplified development setup
+-   Sample cloud deployment setup
+-   Sample custom domain setup instructions
+-   Plan for v0 and v1
+-   Documentation
+-   Contributing guidelines
+-   Acknowledgements

+## License

+This project is licensed under the [LICENSE NAME] License - see the LICENSE.md file for details.